 Replace Faulty Gaskets

-Worn or damaged gaskets are one of the most common causes of a blocked plate heat exchanger.
+Worn or damaged gaskets are one of the most common causes of why a gasketed plate exchanger becomes blocked.

 If a gasket fails, it is easy to spot.
 Fluid drips out of the PHE because the pressure forces it through the leak.